Andrea-0319/Multi-Output_Deep_Neural_Network/README.md

 ### Main Results:
 - Achieved high accuracy (>90%) in predicting review sentiment and low mean squared error for score regression
 - Demonstrated robust generalization on unseen data, with stable learning curves and strong performance metrics on test set
-- Delivered a fully self-contained, well-documented Colab notebook, compliant with academic standards for reproducibility and explainability
+- Delivered a fully self-contained and well-documented Colab notebook

+**Note**: Performances could increase as, to run the code faster, I used lower values on the hyperparameters intentionally.

 ## Technologies Used 💻
 - **Python**